 On average, nearly nine students died while loading or unloading the school bus over the past 10 years.

-Data for the report is provided by "state agencies that are responsible for school transportation and/or accident records."
-All 50 states and the District of Columbia participated.
+Data for the report is provided by “state agencies that are responsible for school transportation and/or accident records.”
+All 50 states and D.C. participated.